alxshelepenok/lumen/content/posts/introducing-the-fleek-api-cli-two-powerful-interfaces.md

 ---
 ![](https://storageapi.fleek.co/fleek-team-bucket/cli-api.png)

-Thought we'd take a break from news for a while after announcing [Static Frontend Hosting, a new Gateway, and Canister Proxying on the Internet Computer](https://blog.fleek.co/posts/to-dfinity-and-beyond-dfinity-frontend-hosting)?
-Well, not today.
+Thought we'd take a break from news for a while after announcing trustless [Static Frontend Hosting, a new Gateway, and Canister Proxying on the Internet Computer](https://blog.fleek.co/posts/to-dfinity-and-beyond-dfinity-frontend-hosting)?
+Well, _not today._

 ![](https://storageapi.fleek.co/fleek-team-bucket/no.gif)